dominikrys/SWW-assignment_1/src/SOLUTION.md

 * `delete` gets the current message if messages are being stored for the user, removes it from the `messageStore` `ConcurrentHashMap` and sets the current message to the "next" message, if not possible then to the previous one and if no messages are left, then to -1.
 The server is notified of this behaviour

-### ServerReceiver
-* While loop now runs when the `running` boolean is true.
-This is because all the commands the user can input are checked in a switch block, and a break in those wouldn't be able to break the loop.
-* Switch block handles commands being passed to the server.
-It's in a try catch block for NullPointerException in case the user input is null - this can't be handled in the switch statement [as described here](https://docs.oracle.com/javase/specs/jls/se7/html/jls-14.html#jls-14.110).

 `ClientReceiver`, `ServerSender` and `Message` have been left essentially untouched.